 New Delhi has a variety of amazing transport options to take advantage of;

 - You can book a taxi – both Uber and Ola are great apps to download.
-Not only can you pay by card or cash through the app, you don’t get ripped off either.
+Not only can you pay by card or cash through the app, but you also don’t get ripped off either.
 Here’s how to use Uber in India.

 - Metro – Delhi has a super cheap metro line that runs through the heart of the city, all the way to the International Airport.
-Alight at Janpath on the Violet Line, it’s a few minutes walk from there.
-For more metro information, see here.
+Alight at Janpath on the Violet Line, it’s a few minute’s walk from there.

 And the welcome was even better when I walked through the doors.
-I was immersed into the magical air conditioning and every room was wall to wall opulence!
+I was immersed in the magical air conditioning and every room was wall-to-wall opulence!